priyanshugusain2004/Portfolio/README.md

-# Portfolio
+# 👋 Welcome to My Portfolio!

-A modern, responsive personal portfolio built with React, TypeScript, and Vite.
+Hi, I'm Priyanshu Gusain.
+This is my personal portfolio—a place where I share my projects, skills, and a bit about my journey as a developer.
+I built this site with React, TypeScript, and Vite, and I hope it inspires you or helps us connect!

-## 🚀 Features
+## ✨ Features
-- Beautiful hero section
+- Eye-catching hero section
-- Projects showcase
+- Projects showcase with details
-- Skills and About sections
+- About and Skills sections
-- Contact form powered by Formspree
+- Contact form (powered by Formspree)
-- Responsive design with Tailwind CSS
+- Fully responsive and modern design

-## 🛠️ Getting Started
+## 🚀 Getting Started

 ### Prerequisites
-- Node.js (v16 or newer recommended)
+- Node.js (v16 or newer)
 - npm

 ### Installation